Cyfrin/zero-knowledge-fundamentals-cu/README.md

 A special thanks to:
 - [RKM](https://x.com/rkm0959) from [Succinct Labs](https://www.succinct.xyz/) for the awesome lessons and learning resources.
-- Jarrod Watts' [video on ZK proofs](https://www.youtube.com/watch?v=_MYpZQVZdiM) as this video was fundamental in the development of this course.
+- Jarrod Watts' [video on ZK proofs](https://www.youtube.com/watch?v=_MYpZQVZdiM) as this video was fundamental (hehe, see what I did there) in the development of this course.
+- Vitalk Buterin's article series on ZK proofs.

 And thanks to the [Cyfrin](https://www.cyfrin.io/) team for making this possible!